wejafoo/bin-go/README.md

 ## Housekeeping

-Periodically, run this to ensure local Docker container/image residue is not accumulating.
-There are several circumstances that can be responsible for this that these scripts may not otherwise be able to address.
+For a variety of reasons, Docker tends to accumulate residue over time and eventually presents unwanted side effects, so it might be a good idea to periodically run the following:

 $ `bingo -clean`

-Running the above command with no arguments will prune the following local Docker artifacts:
+With no additional arguments, this will prune the following local Docker artifacts:

     - Stopped containers
     - Unused images
     - Unused networks
     - Unused volumes

+Although it may not clean up your Docker issue, it will likely return Gbs of unnecessarily hoarded disk in just a few seconds.

 ----